poker-apprentice/hand-evaluator/README.md

 The following types are defined & utilized by this package.

 - `EvaluatedHand`: An object representing the effective hand, strength, and calculated value, given a coordination of cards.
 - `Odds`: An object representing how a hand will perform given a scenario.
-Includes the number of `wins`, `ties`, and `total` possible outcomes.
+Includes the number of `wins`, `ties`, and `total` possible outcomes, as well as an `equity` percentage between 0-1.

 ### Core Functions